People en Español: Bello 51

 In 2008 and 2009, People en Español teamed up with Yahoo!
 En Espanol and Telemundo to launch a nationwide search for the "51st Most Beautiful (El Bello 51)" to be featured in its "50 Most Beautiful" issue.
 The "51st Most Beautiful" search provides a unique opportunity for a non-celebrity to be featured in this celebrated issue.
-From Jan-Feb, Yahoo!
-En Espanol users had the opportunity to submit their photos at 51bello.com to compete for the title of People en Español's "51st Most Beautiful."
+From January to February, Yahoo!
+En Espanol users had the opportunity to submit their photos at 51bello.com to compete for the title of People en Españols "51st Most Beautiful."
 In the weeks that follow, 25 finalists, as selected by People en Español, Yahoo!
 En Espanol and Telemundo, were to be posted on 51bello.com.
 During this time users were able to view contestant photos and profiles, comment and vote for their favorites.

 Estrellas del Año

 People en Español introduced the "Estrella del Año" (Star of the Year) issue in 2004, revealing the year's most unforgettable Hispanic personality, along with the significant events that defined the year.
 The release of this December/January issue is followed by a celebrity-attended event in Miami.
 In 2007, the magazine introduced the franchise as Estrellas del Año, honoring multiple entertainers that defined Hispanic entertainment.
 The Estrellas del Año issue has since been retired and replaced with the Premios People en Español issue, which made its debut in November 2009.